-Strategic investment plan through 2030
+A major investment program through 2030

-Hotels at the heart of the visitor experience
+Hospitality at the heart of the visitor experience

 Long-term environmental commitments